jasonrandrews/arm-software-developers/content/en/cloud/vectorscan/snort.md

 gunzip maccdc2012_00001.pcap.gz
 ```

-Now run the following command to use hyperscan with snort3 on the downloaded capture file.
-It uses the default configuration file
+Now run the following command to use `hyperscan` (i.e. `vectorscan`) with `snort3` on the downloaded capture file.
+It uses the default configuration file:
 ```console
 snort -c /usr/local/etc/snort/snort.lua --lua 'search_engine.search_method="hyperscan"' -r maccdc2012_00001.pcap
 ```

-You should see detailed output with packet and file statistics and a summary that looks the one shown below.
+You should see detailed output with packet and file statistics and a summary similar to the below.
 ```
 Summary Statistics
 --------------------------------------------------